 1. Members of my team approach the work we have to do with a solutions-focused attitude.

 There are many reasons why your team members may not have a can-do, solutions-focused attitude.
-It may be that they do not have the resources, time, equipment or skills to do their jobs effectively.
-If this is the case, it may help to review the Performance management techniques to understand what is required to address these issues.
+It may be that they don't have the resources, time, equipment or skills to do their jobs effectively.
+If this is the case, it may help to review the Performance management techniques to understand what's required to address these issues.
 It may be that some people on your team don’t have healthy coping strategies.
 The resources in Employee workload stress can also provide you with strategies that could help.

 Having a shared positive intention for a meeting, project or season can help your team better envision success.